 Healthcare Provider Update: Healthcare Provider for DXC Technology DXC Technology collaborates with various healthcare providers to enhance its technology and consulting services.
 One notable partner is Optum, which is part of UnitedHealth Group.
 Together, they focus on implementing innovative health solutions and improving patient care through data-driven insights and technology advancements.
 Potential Healthcare Cost Increases in 2026 As healthcare costs continue to rise, 2026 is poised for significant premium increases across the Affordable Care Act (ACA) marketplace.
 With record ACA premium hikes anticipated-some states reporting over 60% increases-consumers may face a staggering jump in out-of-pocket costs due to the potential loss of federal subsidies.
 Without congressional renewal of enhanced premium tax credits, over 22 million marketplace enrollees could experience premiums rising by 75% or more.
 This confluence of rising medical costs, structural changes in the healthcare marketplace, and insurer profit pressures marks a critical moment for consumers navigating their healthcare options.
 This brief overview encapsulates the challenges ahead, underscoring the importance of proactive planning for individuals and families as they face potentially overwhelming healthcare expenses in the near future.
 Click here to learn more

-How DXC Technology employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for DXC Technology employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How DXC Technology employees can navigate federal student loan repayment: This article provides a framework for DXC Technology employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for DXC Technology employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on DXC Technology employees: How the current repayment environment affects both personal and Parent PLUS Loans.

 Articles you may find interesting: